RobTillaart/UUID/README.md

 The other ~80 bits are just a sequence.
 Problem is to store the last number used.
 Or they may be randomized, no persistent storage needed.

+Also interesting IMHO is the time sorting of version 6, although I do not know of any application in Arduino context.

 ## Interface